JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_QE/readme.md

 The aim of the relaxation calculation is to find the most stable arrangement of atoms by minimizing total energy, reducing internal forces to zero, and optimizing cell geometry.
 The calculation is performed in the same way as described in section **1.3.
 Relaxation** in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive).

 ## 2. Self-Consistent Field (SCF) calculation
 The aim of this calculation is to get the converged charge density and wavefunctions of the unperturbed system.
 The calculation is performed in the same way as described in section **1.4.
 Self-Consistent Field (SCF) calculation** in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive).

+An example for diamond is also included in the [scf folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/phonons/phon_QE/Calculations/scf).

 ## 3. Dynamic Matrix (DM) calculation
 Quantum ESPRESSO uses Density-Functional Perturbation Theory (DFPT) via the **ph.x** code to compute the dynamical matrix and phonon properties without needing supercells.
 By evaluating the second derivatives of the total energy with respect to atomic displacements, DFPT efficiently yields the interatomic force constants and vibrational frequencies for specific **q**-vectors.
 Therefore, the aim of this calculation is to compute the first-order change in the potential and wavefunctions for a chosen wavevector **q**, generating the dynamical matrix elements.